+Everyone loves bread and enjoy a good slice of bread every now and then.
+And there’s nothing quite like healthy bread on a quiet Sunday morning.
 Gabubu bread is pan fry bread that uses less oil.
-It is simple to make and doesn’t take much time.
-It is a unique way to make bread.
+It is simple and unique way to make bread.

 Gabubu Bread is a native American bread mostly famous in the West River and in South Dakota.
 It is a type of fry bread but uses less oil.
 It is made with the same ingredients you use for your regular bread.